 At Airport Sofitel London Gatwick – A 4-star hotel connected directly to the North Terminal via covered link bridge.
 Day rooms are available 9:00AM – 6:00PM.

 To see more options there is a list of hotels near Gatwick Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.

-Free WiFi is available at Gatwick Airport for 90 minutes.
+Free unlimited WiFi is available at Gatwick Airport.
 Connect to the “Gatwick Free wi-fi” network and follow the steps to sign up.
 After first session is over, additional time can be purchased by reopening your browser and connecting to Boingo hotspot.
 Additionally, self-service Surfbox internet stations are available throughout the airport.
 All Surfbox kiosks have mobile charging capabilities, and the landside Surfboxes also have printing facilities.
 Prices are clearly displayed, and payment is by coin or credit card.

 - Work Pods – Regus Express has installed soundproof work pods that come equipped with free WiFi and mobile charging.
 Locations: North Terminal, Airside, Gates 104-105 • South Terminal, Airside, Gates 31-38.
 Rate: £10 per 30 mins.
 Hours: open 24 hours.

 - Baby Care Facilities – Designated rooms (marked with a babycare symbol) for the care and feeding of babies are available in the check-in area, on the way to the gates, in the transfer area, and after passport control in Arrivals.
 Diaper change folding tables are also available in mens’ and womens’ restrooms throughout the airport.